Welcome to Northeastern University–San Francisco Bay Area!

 - International Student Orientation (for all international students)

-SF and Silicon Valley’s Campus Orientation will open on December 7, 2020 and run until classes start.
-You will receive an email from Hing Potter, Assistant Director of Student Services, with information about how to access this Orientation.
-All new students are expected to complete New Student Orientations before starting classes at Northeastern.
-If you have trouble accessing the online Orientation or have questions, please reach out to Hing at [email protected].
+SF and Silicon Valley’s Campus Orientation will open on Friday, November 19, 2021 and run until classes start.
+You will receive an email from Hing Potter, Assistant Director of Student Services, with information about how to access this orientation.
+All new students are expected to complete orientation before starting classes at Northeastern.
+If you have trouble accessing the online orientation or have questions, please reach out to Hing at [email protected].

 For U.S. visa holders who are studying on another visa classification other than F-1, you are not required to attend this Orientation but you are required to complete a form to confirm your visa documentation to the Office of Global Services (OGS), linked here.